subhranil002/30-Days-JS-Challenge/README.md

 - **Task 12**: Write a program that uses the `||` operator to combine two conditions and log the result to the console.
 - **Task 13**: Write a program that uses the `!` operator to negate a condition and log the result to the console.
 - **Task 14**: Write a program that uses the ternary operator to check if a number is positive or negative and log the result to the console.

+### Day 3: Control Structures

+- **Task 1**: Write a program to check if a number is positive, negative, or zero, and log the result to the console.
+- **Task 2**: Write a program to check if a person is eligible to vote (age >= 18) and log the result to the console.
+- **Task 3**: Write a program to find the largest of three numbers using nested if-else statements.
+- **Task 4**: Write a program that uses a switch case to determine the day of the week based on a number (1-7) and log the day name to the console.
+- **Task 5**: Write a program that uses a switch case to assign a grade ('A', 'B', 'C', 'D', 'F') based on a score and log the grade to the console.
+- **Task 6**: Write a program that uses the ternary operator to check if a number is even or odd and log the result to the console.
+- **Task 7**: Write a program to check if a year is a leap year using multiple conditions (divisible by 4, but not 100 unless also divisible by 400) and log the result to the console.

 ## Resources